adamvinueza/adamvinueza.github.io/_posts/2020-01-11-docker-in-fifteen.md

 environment--OS, shell commands, etc. You can build an individual container to hold your program, but will probably create other containers to hold your program's dependencies; for example, if your program uses a MySql database, you'll want to run MySql inside its own container.
-Containers can communicate with one another in the same way that different programs communicate with one another--via the same protocols and over the same ports.
+Docker creates a runtime enviromnent in which standard protocols can be used to communicate over standard ports, so programs running in different containers can communicate with one another as they would normally.

 Docker has a repository of pre-built images for general use, called [Docker Hub](https://hub.docker.com).
 These are images of things like standard operating